 6.1.4 Equal energy principle

-The equal energy principle is the assumption that the total effect of sound is proportional to the total amount of sound energy received by the ear, irrespective of the distribution of that energy in time.
+The equal energy principle is the premise that the total effect of sound is proportional to the total amount of sound energy received by the ear, irrespective of the distribution of that energy in time.

 According to this principle, equal amounts of sound energy are expected to cause equal amounts of sound induced permanent threshold shift regardless of the distribution of the energy across time.